What is a Spectacle blind and Spacer?

 To differentiate between a spacer and blind in the installed line, the handle of the blank is made solid whereas a formed eye or drilled hole is made for the spacer.

 A combination of a ring spacer and a single-blind is used as a spectacle blind.
-As required that are rotated to serve the purpose.
+As required they are rotated to serve the purpose.
 When spectacle blinds become too heavy, a pair of paddle blank and paddle spacer is used instead of a single spectacle blind.

 Test (Hydrotest/Pneumatic Test/Service Test) Blank